phR0ze/go-color/README.md

 ```

 ### Disable/Enable color
-There might be a case where you want to explicitly disable/enable color output. the
+There might be a case where you want to explicitly disable/enable color output.
-`go-isatty` package will automatically disable color output for non-tty output streams
-(for example if the output were piped directly to `less`)

 `Color` has support to disable/enable colors both globally and for single color
 definitions.
 For example suppose you have a CLI app and a `--no-color` bool flag.
 You
 can easily disable the color output with:

 ```go
 var flagNoColor = flag.Bool("no-color", false, "Disable color output")

 if *flagNoColor {